Alice Catherine Evans: Work and discoveries

 Eventually, Brucella was confirmed as the disease that caused what was then known as undulant fever and Malta fever.
 In 1928, in recognition of her achievement, the Society of American Bacteriologists elected Evans as their president, making her the first woman to hold the position.
+Because Evans was the first woman elected president of the ASM, the American Society for Microbiology later established the Alice C. Evans Award for Advancement of Women in her honor.
+In 2020, Dr. Shelley M. Payne, a researcher in microbial pathogenesis, received the award, highlighting Evans' lasting impact on the field.
 Evans's findings led to the pasteurization of milk in 1930.
 As a result, the incidence of brucellosis in the United States was significantly reduced.

 Because of a hypersensitivity to brucellar antigen, Evans paused her work with brucellae.
 In 1936, she resumed her work, but did not handle living cultures.
-In this study, they surveyed three cities looking for evidence of brucellar infection and the cause.
+In this study, the team surveyed three cities looking for evidence of brucellar infection and the cause.

 In 1939, Evans turned her attention to Hemolytic streptococcus, which she focused on until her retirement in 1945.

 Evans donated a collection of her papers to the National Library of Medicine in 1969.

 Post-retirement and death

 Evans officially retired in 1945 but continued working in the field.
 Following her retirement, she became a popular speaker, especially with women's groups.
 She gave lectures to women about career development and pursuing scientific careers.